socketry/async-rest/readme.md

   - [Getting Started](https://socketry.github.io/async-rest/guides/getting-started/index) - This guide explains the design of the `async-rest` gem and how to use it to access RESTful APIs.

+## See Also

+  - [async-ollama](https://github.com/socketry/async-ollama) - A client for Ollama, a local large language model server.
+  - [async-discord](https://github.com/socketry/async-discord) - A client for Discord, a popular chat platform.
+  - [cloudflare](https://github.com/socketry/cloudflare) - A client for Cloudflare, a popular CDN and DDoS protection service.
+  - [async-slack](https://github.com/socketry/async-slack) - A client for Slack, a popular chat platform.

 ## Contributing

 We welcome contributions to this project.